linqueta/github-issues/README.md

   - GET /repositories/:repository_id

     The route must return all data about the repository.
 If the repository doesn't exist must be returned a http_code 404.
-Follow an example bellow:
+Follow the example below:

     Request:
     ```